Formula 1’s Most Preventable Death Could’ve Been Stopped by Simple Fire Safety Changes

 Who was Roger Williamson?

-Roger Williamson had wanted to become a race car driver since he was a kid, according to this biography of the driver.
-He began racing on the junior kart circuit at the age of 14 and would rise up the ranks as he got older and gained more experience.
+Roger Williamson had wanted to become a race car driver since he was a kid, according to ASAG.
+The British athlete began racing on the junior kart circuit at 14 and rose up the ranks as he got older and gained more experience.

-By 1971, he was competing in Formula 3, the third-tier of open-wheel racing, after a successful first season on the circuit jumped up to Formula 2 the next year.
+By 1971, Williamson was competing in Formula 3, the third tier of open-wheel racing.
+After a successful first season on the circuit, he jumped to Formula 2 the next year.
 Williamson won the British Formula 3 Championship titles in 1971 and 1972.
 In 1973, he joined the top level of open-wheel racing: Formula 1.

 Williamson’s death in 1973 was preventable

 During the race, his car suffered a sudden tire deflation.
-It sent him into the barriers at a high speed with his vehicle flying 300 yards across the track and into the barriers on the other side.
-The car burst into flames upside-down, and Williamson could not extricate himself from it.
+It sent Williamson into the barriers at a high speed, with his vehicle flying 300 yards across the track and into the barriers on the other side.
+The car burst into flames upside-down, and he could not extricate himself from it.
 Williamson wasn’t injured in the actual crash but died of asphyxiation.

 The marshals just stood by — lacking flame-retardant gear — while waiting for the fire truck to make its way across the track.
-The race kept happening as officials failed to stop it after Williamson’s crash.
-Some spectators climbed the fence to try to help Purley’s rescue attempt, but police pushed them back.
-The tragedy, which was easily preventable, highlighted the lack of safety measures in Formula 1 at the time.
+The race continued as officials failed to stop it after Williamson’s crash.
+Some spectators climbed the fence to help Purley’s rescue attempt, but police pushed them back.
+The tragedy, which was easily preventable, highlighted the lack of safety measures in Formula 1.

 The aftermath of Williamson’s death

-While Williamson’s death was a tragic event, it put the spotlight on the fact that Formula 1, and the racing industry as a whole, needed to make changes to improve safety.
+While Williamson’s death was a tragic event, it spotlighted that Formula 1, and the racing industry as a whole, needed to make changes to improve safety.
 The report on Williamson’s crash showed that the barrier was erected incorrectly.
 This turned it into a springboard for the car to go airborne and turn over.

-People also put blame on the marshals for not doing more before the fire got out of control.
+People also blamed the marshals for not doing more before the fire got out of control.
 For his attempts to save Williamson, Purley received the George Medal, the United Kingdom’s highest civilian honor for bravery.
-That wasn’t the only honor Purley got; he received no fewer than 16 awards from international organizations for his heroism.
+That wasn’t Purley’s only honor; he received no fewer than 16 awards from international organizations for his heroism.